 IT teams commonly share root, Windows Administrator, and many other privileged credentials for convenience so workloads and duties can be seamlessly shared as needed.
 However, with multiple people sharing an account password, it may be impossible to tie actions performed with an account to a single individual.
 This creates security, auditability, and compliance issues.

-Privileged credentials are needed to facilitate authentication for app-to-app (A2A) and application-to-database (A2D) communications and access.
-Applications, systems, network devices, and IoT devices, are commonly shipped—and often deployed—with embedded, default credentials that are easily guessable and pose substantial risk.
+Privileged credentials are needed to needed facilitate authentication for app-to-app (A2A) and application-to-database (A2D) communications and access.
+Applications, systems, network devices, and IoT devices may be shipped and o deployed with embedded, default credentials that are easily guessable and pose substantial risk.
 Additionally, employees will often hardcode secrets in plain text—such as within a script, code, or a file, so it is easily accessible when they need it.

 Privilege security controls are often immature.
 Privileged accounts and credentials may be managed differently across various organizational silos, leading to inconsistent enforcement of best practices.
 Human privilege management processes cannot possibly scale in most IT environments where thousands—or even millions—of privileged accounts, credentials, and assets can exist.
 With so many systems and accounts to manage, humans invariably take shortcuts, such as re-using credentials across multiple accounts and assets.
 One compromised account can therefore jeopardize the security of other accounts sharing the same credentials.